junesirius/junesirius.github.io/_posts/Supernatural/2024-09-23-SPN-French-mistake-corrected.md

 <br>

-The show doesn't just teach him how to be a better actor, it turns out it also did a fairly good job to prepare him to be a good hunter.
+The show doesn't just teach him how to be a better actor, it turns out it also did a fairly good job of preparing him to be a good hunter.

 And Jensen already knows by heart that the first step of working a (hunting) job, is to do the research, and know what you're dealing with.
 In this case, angels from a different universe.